Development studies

 Development studies is an interdisciplinary branch of social science.
-Development studies is offered as a specialized master's degree in a number of reputed universities around the world.
-It has grown in popularity as a subject of study since the early 1990s, and has been most widely taught and researched in developing countries and countries with a colonial history, such as the UK, where the discipline originated.
+Development studies is offered as a specialized master's degree at some reputable universities worldwide.
+It has grown in popularity as a subject of study since the early 1990s.
+It has been most widely taught and researched in developing countries and countries with a colonial history, such as the UK, where the discipline originated.
 Students of development studies often choose careers in international organisations such as the United Nations, World Bank, non-governmental organisations (NGOs), media and journalism houses, private sector development consultancy firms, corporate social responsibility (CSR) bodies and research centers.

 Professional bodies

-Throughout the world, a number of professional bodies for development studies have been founded:
+Throughout the world, some professional bodies for development studies have been founded: